Constructing Approximately Diagonal Quantum Gates: Composing Convergent Sequences for Composite Angles

-Combining everything, we get (dropping $(\theta)$ from $D(\theta)$ for brevity)
+Combining everything, we get (dropping $(5\theta)$ from $V_k(5\theta)$ for brevity)

 If we plug in $\theta=\pi/15$, we get exactly what we want: $|b_{k+1}|=|b_k|^{15}$.
-If we write the powers of $D(\theta)$ as they appear in an ordered list, we get $(5,5,3,-5,-5,9,5,5,9,-5,-5,3,5,5)$.
-In contrast, the powers as they appear given by a similar formulation yields $(1,13,3,11,5,9,7,7,9,5,11,3,13,1)$.
-These are \textit{not} equivalent up to a factor, despite having the same convergence rate.
-The conjectured formulation we have used throughout the paper applies multiples of angles $m\theta$ for $m=1,\ldots,n$, whereas this example consists of applied angles $m\theta$ when $m$ divides the denominator in $\theta=\frac{\pi}{N}$.
-Both sequences numerically provide the same diagonalizing property.
+There is another interesting property of this sequence: it is \textit{not} equivalent to the conjectured diagonalizing sequence for $n=15$ up to a factor, despite having the same convergence rate.
+The conjectured formulation we have used throughout the paper applies multiples of angles $m\theta$ for $m=1,\ldots,n$, whereas this example consists of applied angles $3\theta$ and $5\theta$.
 Despite yielding more or less the same end result, the process by which the sequences do so is different. \end{example}